palewire/first-news-app/docs/index.rst

 First News App
 ==============

-A step-by-step guide to building a simple news application with Python, Flask and GitHub.
+A step-by-step guide to publishing a simple news application with Python, Flask and GitHub.

 This tutorial will walk you through the process of building a online application from a structured dataset.
 You will get hands-on experience in every stage of the development process,